tenmyouji/corporate-bingo/README.md

 # Corporate Bingo

-A browser-only React app for creating one playable 5x5 bingo card from a list of phrases.
+A browser-only React app for creating one playable 5x5 bingo card from a list of phrases for when you are bored at in a work meeting.

 ## Screenshots